The e-Conomy Southeast Asia 2024 Report with Sapna Chadha, Fock Wai Hoong & Florian Hoppe

 This ties directly into the rise of video commerce.
 Video platforms are helping us reach new geographies and tap into previously underserved areas.
 Through video commerce, we’re empowering SMBs and small businesses, extending beyond metropolitan areas.
 As Florian mentioned, this growth isn’t limited to beauty products—people are buying across a wide range of sectors.
 The excitement and engagement generated by video commerce are enabling small businesses to reach new audiences and thrive.

-Sometimes there’s a perception that small businesses are being squeezed out, but I’d argue that these platforms are actually empowering them, providing opportunities they didn’t have before.
+Sometimes there’s a perception that small businesses are being squeezed out, but I’d argue that these platforms are empowering them, providing opportunities they didn’t have before.
 So, while growth may not be as explosive as it was during COVID, it’s still very exciting—and I find it frustrating when people assume otherwise.

 Bernard Leong: How about you, Florian?